FabricMC/fabric-docs/CONTRIBUTING.md

 ### Cleanup

 This stage is where the documentation team will fix any grammar issues and make any other changes they deem necessary before merging the pull request!

+## Translating Documentation

+If you want to translate the documentation into your language, you can do this on the [Fabric Crowdin page](https://crowdin.com/project/fabricmc).